 - Global Law and Policy

-There are two specialized Sections grouping these various activities at the IES: the Competition Policy Centre and the Centre for Development Cooperation.
+There are two specialized Sections grouping these various activities at the IES: the Competition and Regulation Policy Centre and the Centre for Development Cooperation.

 The Centre for Development Cooperation (CECOD) comprises the Institute for European Studies, the CODESPA Foundation and the consulting company Soluziona).
 Its aim is to organize activities and research projects in relation to development cooperation from a European standpoint.
 The CECOD is a cross-disciplinary centre bringing together various different spheres of academia and society as a whole: the university community, the Civil Service, Non-Governmental Organisations and companies.